 There’s never been a better time to upgrade

-launched a range of unprecedented
+had added to its range of unprecedented

 stimulus schemes to incentivise